pmd/pmd/docs/pages/7_0_0_release_notes.md

 * {% rule "java/codestyle/UseDiamondOperator" %}: the property `java7Compatibility` is removed.
 The rule now handles Java 7
   properly without a property.
 * {% rule "java/design/SingularField" %}: Properties `checkInnerClasses` and `disallowNotAssignment` are removed.
 The rule is now more precise and will check these cases properly.
+* {% rule "java/design/UseUtilityClass" %}: The property `ignoredAnnotations` has been removed.

 #### Deprecated Rules